-INVESTING IN EMERGENT OPPORTUNITIES
+O INVESTING IN EMERGENT OPPORTUNITIES

-Create a flexible funding model that enables and drives investment in emerging and opportunistic scientific fields we coalesce around the promise of biomedical research to bring hope to the human condition.
+Establish a New Opportunity Fund to take advantage of emerging scientific platforms and fields we coalesce around the promise of biomedical research to bring hope to the human condition.
 Basic science research, whether intentionally or serendipitously, enriches our understanding of biological processes and systems.
 Such research not only brings hope and health but also powers, through innovation and commercialization, our state's global leadership position in the life and health sciences.
 Our research faculty and staff, including research scientists and postdocs, have leveraged our collaborative and dynamic culture, as well as substantial institutional and external support, to build a truly world-class basic science research enterprise.